 Winning is great!
 It’s likely accurate to say that everyone likes to win.
 Unfortunately, some people take it too far and focus too much on rising above everyone else.
-In competitions and games, that kind of over-concentration on winning can ruin the fun for everyone else – and, ultimately, for the person themselves.
+This intense focus on victory, especially in environments like online platforms such as 씨벳도메인, can amplify this tendency.
+In competitions and games, that kind of over-concentration on winning can ruin the fun for everyone else—and, ultimately, for the person themselves.

 This is even more apparent in children.
 Still, in their formative years with developing brains, kids pick up on many toxic undertones in generally problematic behavior.
 Children raised to think that winning is all that matters are likely to face many problems attempting to adjust to a more balanced approach to competition.